byteferry/sdds/SDDS specification 1.0 Beta_en.md

  (2) A node of a custom type.

-A node of a custom type is the same as a primitive data type node, except the type is the name of a node in sdds.
-That is, sdds uses nodes to implement custom types.
+A node of a custom type is the same as a primitive data type node, except the type is the name of a node in SDDS.
+That is, SDDS uses nodes to implement custom types.
 E.g:

 ```
 "node_name"：{